 Kangaroos and wallabies are marsupials that belong to a small group of animals called macropods.
 They are only found naturally in Australia and Papua New Guinea.
-Most macropods have hind legs larger than their forelimbs, large hind feet, and long muscular tails which they use for balance.
+Most macropods have hind legs larger than their forelimbs, large hind feet and long muscular tails which they use for balance.
 The word macropod actually means 'big foot'.
 Kangaroos and wallabies are most active at night, dusk and dawn.

-The kangaroo superfamily consists of two family groups.
+The kangaroo superfamily consists of 2 family groups.
 Kangaroos, wallabies, pademelons and tree kangaroos make up one family, while rat-kangaroos, bettongs and potoroos make up the other.
 There are 45 species of kangaroos and wallabies.